hero

 Q1: What is the Master of Arts in Mental Health Counseling Program?

-It is a two year, full-time, 60-credit Master of Arts program accredited by the State of New York.
+It is a two year, full-time, 60-credit Master of Arts program approved by the State of New York as a licensure qualifying program pursuant to becoming a Licensed Mental Health Counselor (LMHC).
 The program is offered by the Department of Psychology, which is situated within the Colin Powell School of Civic and Global Leadership at The City College of New York of the City University of New York.

 Q2: Will completion of this program allow me to become a licensed professional counselor?

 Yes.
 The CCNY MA in Mental Health Counseling program meets all education requirements for licensure as a Mental Health Counselor in the state of New York.
-Graduates are automatically eligible to take the licensing exam once they fulfill the state post graduate supervised work requirement.
-For information regarding licensure requirements, see the website for the New York Education Department Office of the Professions.
+Graduates are eligible to take the licensing exam and fulfill the state post graduate supervised work requirement for licensure.
+For information regarding licensure requirements, see the website for the NYS Mental Health Counseling:License Requirements (nysed.gov).

 At this time, the CCNY MA in Mental Health Counseling program is not accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The program is, however, aware of the value of CACREP-accredited status for programs and students, and is actively working towards becoming accredited.
+The program is, however, aware of the value of accredited status for programs and students, and is actively working towards becoming accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC).
+For more information about MPCAC, visit their website at MPCAC - Masters in Psychology and Counseling Accreditation Council (mpcacaccreditation.org)

 Q4What is the deadline for applications?